sumberg/kex_japan_2018/report/report.md

 > complex adaptive problems, while productively and creatively
 > delivering products of the highest possible value."_

-Scrum utilizes an iterative, incremental approach to manage risks, and to dynamically develop a solution to a problem (osäker på denna).
+Scrum utilizes an iterative, incremental approach to manage risks, and to dynamically develop a solution to a problem.
 The project is broken down into a set of time boxes known as "Sprints".
 The creators of Scrum recommend a sprint length of no longer than a month [@ScrumGuide, p.
 8], however the author of the popular Scrum introduction book "Scrum and XP from the Trenches" Henrik Kniberg recommends new Scrum teams to experiment with sprint lengths until they find a time frame that the team feels comfortable with.[@ScrumKniberg, p.
 22]

 Each member of the Scrum team is assigned a role.
 These roles include product owner, developers and Scrum master.
 Each role have a specific set of tasks to fulfill.